Video8 / Hi8 / Digital8

 Hi8 camcorder Video8 / Hi8 tape

-Video 8 and the higher performance version Hi8, were much the most popular type of camcorder sold right the way through the 1990's and are still sold today.
+Video 8 and the higher performance version Hi8, were much the most popular type of camcorder sold right the way through the 1990's and were available until about 2010.
 Picture and sound quality is very good, and at best can be outstanding.
 Since the 8mm tape is completely different to VHS, no Video8 or Hi8 to VHS adaptor could ever exist, we need to play these tapes on the appropriate equipment.

 Hi8 camcorders from 1998 onwards may include Hi8-XR (Extended Resolution) technology with suitable XR tapes.
 If your tapes are recorded with this feature, let me know since I will make a point of selecting appropriate equipment to get the very best from your recordings.